 The digital world has such fierce competition that organic traffic is a rarity.
 In such a setting, getting noticed can be tricky.
-However, you can enhance your communication by optimizing the value and effectiveness of shared media and integrating it with other channels.
+However, you can enhance your communication by optimizing the value and effectiveness of shared media and integrating it with other channels such as referral marketing.

 There is also one more thing that you can do to optimize the media and find out which ones work best.
 Track them all and see what works for you.
 Media monitoring tools are the simplest and most effective way to do so.
 Because the tracking and measuring are automated, these tools take care of all the work for you and offer an abundance of advanced features.

 In today’s world, shared media plays a significant role, and your customers’ reactions to your social media activity act as a third-party validation for your message.
 Therefore, make sure you use the PESO model as a roadmap of your marketing efforts and diversify your content using different channels.